Reclaiming the Uncolonized Mind in the Age of AI

 Reclaiming the Self

-Thiruvalluvar warned that the undisciplined mind is a chariot without reins.
-In their spirit, one protects consciousness not through rules of restriction alone, but through sadhana—daily practices of silence, mantra, and unmediated encounter with the divine in the ordinary.
+In this spirit, one protects consciousness not through rules of restriction alone, but through sadhana—daily practices of silence, mantra, and unmediated encounter with the divine in the ordinary.
 Return to the breath.
 Return to the ground beneath your feet.
 Let the mind steep in unhurried contemplation until the foreign currents lose their pull.
 Only then does the colonized mind remember its original freedom.

 The Ultimate Luxury